 Or nothing but one star reviews.
 That's a huge read flag that something isn't right.
 No hotel is perfect all of the time, it's just impossible when you factor in all of the staff and guests that come through a hotel's doors.
 Something is bounded to go wrong from time to time, so any place that has nothing but good reviews needs to be regarded carefully.
 The same thing is true for nothing but negative reviews.
 Even bad hotels have good days and will earn a positive review here and there.

 Another large red flag is that all of the glowing (or horrible) reviews come from first time reviewers.
 It is possible that people are so impressed by the hotel that they're motivated to write a review for the first time.
-However, if it's nothing but reviews from new reviewers, I'm not going to trust what I'm reading.
+However, if it's nothing but reviews from new reviewers, we're not going to trust what we're reading.

 If the review sounds like a hotel employee wrote it, then a hotel employee probably did write it.
 Especially be careful if the review sounds like some sort of marketing from a brochure or website.